SFTtech/nyan/doc/nyan.md

     * The access to `entry` must hence be qualified, too
 * nyan concludes that all accesses must be qualified, except to `specialentry`, as only one declaration was found
-* The qualification is done by prefixing the precedes a *NyanObject* name which is somewhere up the hierarchy and would grant conflict-free access to that member
+* The qualification is done by prefixing the precedes a `nyan::Object` name which is somewhere up the hierarchy and would grant conflict-free access to that member
 * That does **not** mean the value somewhere up the tree is changed!